ai-traders/ide/README.md

   --idefile /path/to/Idefile         Specify IDEFILE, default is: ./Idefile --dryrun                           Do not pull docker image, do not run docker run, verify Idefile.
 Unset by default.
   --force_not_interactive | --not_i  Do not run docker containers interactively.
-  --not_rm                           Do not docker container afterwards.
+  --not_rm                           Do not remove docker container after run.
 Unset by default.
+                                     Implemented for docker driver only.
+Generates ./iderc file with container name.
   CMD                                Command to be run in docker container.
 Unset by default.

   Options for pull command: